ivanmarcin/BJG/README.md

 ## Installation

 Install is as simple as installing the gem.
-The gem includes an executable From the console, execute the following commands:
+The gem includes an executable.

+From the console, execute the following commands:

     $ gem install simpleblackjack